 8. San Marcos

-Kayak or lazily float in a tube along the pristine San Marcos River that meanders through the center of town.
-Explore a cave and ride a tram through a waterfall at Wonder World Cave & Adventure Park.
+Kayak or float on a tube along the San Marcos River that winds through the center of town.
+Tour a cave and ride the train through a wildlife park at Wonder World Cave & Adventure Park.
 Just try to resist the designer deals at two area outlet malls: San Marcos Premium Outlets and Tanger Outlets.

 Spring-fed river waters fuel the thrilling slides and coasters at Schlitterbahn Waterpark & Resort.
-Tour 18 distinctive breweries on the Hill Country Craft Beer Trail.
-Grab an inner tube and ride the currents of the spring-fed Comal and Guadalupe Rivers that pass through New Braunfels.
+Raise a glass at 19 unique breweries on the scenic Hill Country Craft Beer Trail.
+Grab an inner tube and ride the currents of the Comal and Guadalupe Rivers that pass through New Braunfels.

 Gruene Hall.
 Courtesy of Gruene Historic District.

-Splash in the cool, clear waters of Jacob’s Well is home to one of Texas’ longest underwater caves (be sure to make a reservation).
-Wander through the town’s many art galleries and watch artists craft colorful sculptures at Wimberley Glassworks.
-Arrange a tour of the family-run Bella Vista Ranch to pick up a bottle of fresh-pressed olive oil or small batch wine.
+Splash in the cool, clear waters of Jacob’s Well, home to one of Texas’ longest underwater caves (be sure to make a reservation).
+Wander through the town’s many art galleries and watch a glassblowing demonstration at Wimberley Glassworks.
+Arrange a tour of the family-run Bella Vista Ranch and pick up a bottle of fresh-pressed olive oil.

-Belly up to The Barbecue Capital of Texas, where lip-smacking restaurants include The Original Black’s Barbecue, family-run since 1932.
-Visit the charming shops, galleries, restaurants and historic theater around the town square.
-See where outlaws were once held at the Caldwell County Jail Museum and landmark Caldwell County Courthouse.
+The Barbecue Capital of Texas is known for famed restaurants like The Original Black’s Barbecue, family-run since 1932.
+Visit the charming shops, galleries, restaurants and historic theater that dot Lockhart’s town square.
+Peek inside the stately Caldwell County Jail Museum and landmark Caldwell County Courthouse.

 13. Round Top

 Talk a walk through downtown Courthouse Square, where beautifully preserved Victorian-era buildings house shops and restaurants.
 Spend a day on the water at Lake Georgetown, a 1200-acre lake offering boating, skiing, fishing, hiking and a wildlife preserve.
 Explore caves dotted with stalactites and awe-inspiring rock formations at Inner Space Cavern.

 15. Marble Falls

-Go swimming or boating on scenic Lake Marble Falls.
-Hop on an ATV and get revved to ride the off-road trails at Hidden Falls Adventure Park.
-Try the chicken-fried steak with a slice of homemade pie from the iconic Blue Bonnet Cafe, open since 1929.
+Reel in a catfish or go paddling on picturesque Lake Marble Falls.
+Jump on a dirt bike or ATV and tackle the trails at Hidden Falls Adventure Park.
+Indulge in a slice of homemade pie from the quaint Blue Bonnet Cafe, open since 1929.